Equality, Diversity and Inclusion: Workforce

 In order to put The Shrewsbury and Telford Hospital NHS Trust’s commitment to equal pay into practice, it will:

-- provide training and guidance for managers and supervisory staff directly involved in decisions about pay and benefits; and
+• Provide training and guidance for managers and supervisory staff directly involved in decisions about pay and benefits;

 What is the Gender Pay Gap?

-The Gender Pay Gap shows the difference between the average (mean or median) earnings of men and women.
-It can also help us to assess the levels of equality in the workplace, female and male participation, and how we effectively talent is being managed and maximised.
+The gender pay gap shows the difference between the average (mean or median) earnings of men and women.
+It can also help us to assess the levels of equality in the workplace, female and male participation, and how effectively talent is being managed and maximised.

-The 2022 report covers the statutory requirements of gender pay gap legislation and includes information about the Shropshire and Telford NHS Trust.
-We are committed to creating a diverse and inclusive workplace that reflects the communities that we serve, and have initiatives in place to support achieving this.
+The report covers the statutory requirements of gender pay gap legislation and includes information about the Shrewsbury and Telford Hospital NHS Trust.
+We are committed to creating a diverse and inclusive workplace that reflects the communities that we serve and have initiatives in place to support achieving this.

 Equality Impact Assessments